zulip/zulip/docs/contributing/commit-discipline.md

 If you want to send someone a notification about a change, @-mention them in the PR thread, not in a commit message.

-To refer to them in a commit message, use one of the conventions below.
+To refer to someone in a commit message, then, use one of the conventions below.

 **Consider just a name:** If there's further context -- like a chat link where you're referring to what someone said in that conversation